InsertionX.java

 * Sorts a sequence of strings from standard input using an optimized

-* version of insertion sort.
+* version of insertion sort that uses half exchanges instead of

 *